 7. Social drugs

-8. Transient hypogalactia (insulin-dependent diabetes, corticosteroid treatment, obesity) delays onset of lactogenesis II.
+8. Transient hypogalactia (insulin-dependent diabetes, corticosteroid treatment, obesity) delayed onset of lactogenesis II.

 1. primary hypoplasia, which is congenital

-2. Secondary hypoplasia: due to mammoplasty or due to radiotherapy
+2. Secondary hypoplasia: due to mammoplasty or radiotherapy

 1. Lactation technique

 2. Separation of mother and child, routines (scheduled feeding), interference

 A proper diagnostic process with a mother-baby dyad suspected to be suffering from hypogalactia should be carried out.

 Suspicion of hypogalactia may be given by the following signs:

 – Infant irritable at the breast, crying a lot.